neilfei/brivl-nmi/README.md

 # BriVL
-The code repository for our Nature Machine Intelligence submission "Making AI More Cognitive by Large-Scale Multimodal Pre-Training".
+The code repository for our Nature Communications submission "Making AI More Cognitive by Large-Scale Multimodal Pre-Training".

 ## BriVL (Bridging Vision and Language)